nlmixrdevelopment/nlmixr/README.md

      uploaded to CRAN.  `nlmixr` needs this newer version of `RxODE` to function correctly.
 To install this version, use the command:
      `install_github("nlmixrdevelopment/RxODE")`.
    - Once installed, type `RxODE::rxWinPythonSetup()` to install the required package `SnakeCharmR`and to make sure Python and SymPy are working properly.
+Since `SnakeCharmR` is orphaned, it may not work without installing directly from github with the following command:
+     `devtools::install_github("nlmixrdevelopment/SnakeCharmR")`
    - Restart your R session.
    - As a quick test, you can make sure that R and Python can communicate by typing the command `library(SnakeCharmR)`.